- What's new for continuing students in 2015?

 Other critical enrolment dates can be found on the Academic year dates page.

-You can enrol in additional topics, withdraw from topics, or change classes at any time until the last date to add or withdraw topics.
+You can enrol in additional topics, or change classes at any time until the last date to enrol.
 See Important dates you need to know above.

 If you wish to withdraw from a topic, you must do this before the census date to avoid incurring student contribution amounts, tuition fees and student services and amenities fees.
-If you withdraw from a topic after the census date you will incur student contribution amounts, tuition fees and student services and amenities fees.
 Note: unregistering from a class does not withdraw you from a topic.

 The University must comply with Australian Government legislation in regard to census dates for topics and cannot make special provisions for students who have failed to enrol or withdraw on time.